-How Do I Transfer Files from OneDrive to Another Acc in Just a Couple of Clicks?
+How Do I Transfer Files from OneDrive to Another Account in Just a Couple of Clicks?

 Microsoft’s file transfer options aren’t always convenient for accounts with large files and significant volumes of data.
 That’s why we suggest using third-party tools that can help you make it more efficient.

-You can easily transfer OneDrive storage to another account with Spinbackup:
+You can quickly transfer OneDrive storage to another account with Spinbackup:

 - No limitations for the size of transferred data

-- Move files to any OneDrive account in your organization with Spinbackup license
+- Move files to any OneDrive account in your organization with a Spinbackup license

 - Less time and effort compared to data transfer options available in OneDrive